luissimas/zettelkasten/2 - Notes/Hash function.md

 ---
 created-at: 2020-12-08
 ---

-A hash function is the core of any [[Hash tables|hash table]].
-In a simple way, a hash function is a function that converts any type of data into an numer (actually an index), there are many implementations of hash functions, none are perfect, but some are better than others.
-The idea is that we use memory as efficiently as possible while avoiding as much collisions as possible.
+A hash function is a deterministic function capable of transforming a given key of any type in a hash value (typically used as an address for indexing).
+It is essential that this function is deterministic.
+For the purposes of implementing [[Hash tables]], it is also desirable that the hash function has a low computational cost.